 Stalking

 Although in some states, stalking is recognized as a crime and can be prosecuted as a crime, standards for “stalking” on campus are very different.
 This often leads to administrators bringing charges against students for conduct that is either unfortunate or simply part of everyday existence beyond campus, such as being seen on the street or in the same dining hall by another student who feels uncomfortable about it.
+This can lead to a Title IX case for “stalking” on campus.
+Stalking can be a real problem; however, the over-prosecution of trivial cases of “stalking” on campus can also mean that students who are really being harassed, threatened, or followed do not get the attention they need to keep them safe.

 Serious cases can get lost in the background noise of trivial student complaints, especially to college administrators bent on micro-managing students’ private life–but accomplishing nothing.

 If you believe that you are being stalked, you should take action as soon as possible.
 Conversely, if you believe that you are being wrongfully accused of stalking, your reputation and more may be on the line.
 Our higher education attorneys have handled both kinds of cases and we are here to help.
-Contact Allen Harris today.
+Contact Allen Harris Law today.

 Stalking is the repeated and unwelcome attention of another person, that would cause a reasonable person to fear for their safety.
 Typically the stalker is an ex-boyfriend or girlfriend or would-be partner.
 Victims almost always know their stalker.